 View the NFCA's Simulated RPI

-The NFCA released Friday its weekly simulation of the Ratings Percentage Index (RPI), with Arizona, Michigan, California, Texas A&M and Oregon State remaining in the first five spots.
+The NFCA released Friday its weekly simulation of the Ratings Percentage Index (RPI), with Arizona, Michigan and California occupying the first three spots.

 The RPI is a mathematical calculation that the NCAA developed to give the selection committee an an additional tool when selecting teams for NCAA Championships.
 The same basic formula (25% winning percentage, 50% opponents' winning percentage, 25% opponents' opponents winning percentage) is used in the NFCA's simulation.